 Haris Basit has served as our Chief Strategy Officer since June 2023.
 Mr. Basit previously worked as the Chief Executive Officer of Averatek Corporation from August 2017 to May 2023.
 Prior to that, he was the Chief Executive Officer and Director of VIASPACE Inc. from July 2016 to July 2017.
 He co-founded Almaden Energy Group (AEG), LLC which partners with VIASPACE to grow Giant King Grass in the United States for animal feed.
 Since 2012, Mr. Basit has been providing Corporate Strategy Consulting to senior executives of publicly traded companies to help identify new growth opportunities and partnerships.
 He was a consultant to Liebman and Associates, the premier clean energy lobbying firm in Washington, DC.
 He has provided entrepreneurship mentoring for University of California Berkeley MBA students.
 He started his career as a Staff Engineer at IBM moving on to became a Manager at Rockwell International, a Manager at Bell Labs, Vice President of Business Development for OEA International and then Founder/CEO of both Multigig, Inc. and Mobius Power, LLC.
-He received his MSEE from the University of Illinois, Urbana-Champaign in 1986.
-He also earned a BSEE from University of Illinois, Urbana-Champaign in 1986.
+He received his MSEE from the University of Illinois, Urbana-Champaign in 1984.